m1chale/travel-app/README.md

-# Template Project
+# Travel App

 ## Usage

-To use the template do the following steps:

-1. Copy the project folder
-2. Rename to your desired project-name
-3. Delete the .git folder
-4. Run: "git init"

-After running these steps you will have a fresh git repository without any history of the template.
+Just start the server and open up the index.html to run the app.

 ## Project description

-The Project consits of a single web page for entering data which can be fetch to and from a local express server.
+The App can be used to organize your next holday trip.
+It enables you to add different locations, a package list and the weather forecast.
+There is also a feature to export the data to an PDF file.

 ## Installation